jingkeke/Fabric/data/patterns/analyze_answers/system.md

 # OUTPUT INSTRUCTIONS
+- no matter what languages i give  ,please reply in Chinese

+-  no matter what languages i give  ,please reply in Chinese
 - Output in clear, human-readable Markdown.

 - Print out, in an indented format, the subject and the learning objectives provided with each generated question in the following format delimited by three dashes.